What to Know About Hosting Friendsgiving

 Friendsgiving doesn’t have an official date, like there is for Thanksgiving.
 However, many people choose to host Friendsgiving sometime in November.
 This makes it possible to celebrate with friends traveling home for the holidays.

 For those who can’t be with family on Thanksgiving, it’s a wonderful idea to gather those pals and celebrate a Friendsgiving feast together.
-If you can’t celebrate with friends or family this season, here are brilliant ways to stay connected during virtual holidays.

 How Did Friendsgiving Start?